 Research & Scholarly Foundations

-All intellectual property associated with the system architectures described on this site is owned exclusively by Grasso & Co., LLC.
+All intellectual property associated with the system architectures described on this site is owned exclusively by Grasso & Co., LLC and is represented by filed U.S. provisional patent applications.

-The underlying system architectures represented in the filed provisional patents were independently conceived, architected, and documented by the inventor prior to and outside of any collaborative authorship contexts, and were subsequently assigned to Grasso & Co., LLC.
+The system architectures reflected in these filings were independently conceived, architected, and documented outside of collaborative authorship contexts and prior to any scholarly publication, and were subsequently assigned to Grasso & Co., LLC.

-No publication referenced on this page constitutes inventorship, disclosure, or contribution to the conception or reduction to practice of any claimed system architecture.
+Scholarly publications referenced on this site provide domain context only and do not constitute inventorship, disclosure, or contribution to the conception or reduction to practice of any claimed system architecture.

 Peer-Engaged Inquiry Underlying Filed System Architectures

-The system architectures represented in it’s filed provisional patents were independently conceived, architected, and documented outside of collaborative authorship contexts.
-No publication referenced on this page constitutes inventorship, disclosure, or contribution to the conception or reduction to practice of any claimed system architecture.
+The system architectures reflected in these filings were independently conceived, architected, and documented outside of collaborative authorship contexts and prior to any scholarly publication.
+Scholarly publications referenced on this page do not constitute inventorship, disclosure, contribution to conception, or reduction to practice of any claimed system architecture.

-Scholarly publications and filed patents operate as separate, non-overlapping artifacts within the broader intellectual landscape.
-Publications serve to situate problem domains and ethical considerations, while intellectual property protection governs the ownership and evaluation of specific system architectures developed and assessed within the Studio under separate governance.
+Scholarly publications and filed patents operate as separate, non-overlapping artifacts.
+Publications situate problem domains, ethical considerations, and disciplinary context, while intellectual property protection governs the ownership and evaluation of specific system architectures assessed within the Studio under separate governance.

 © 2026 Grasso & Co., LLC.
 All rights reserved.